-Step 5: Encourage learners to do end of unit 6 assessment on pages 193-196.
+Step 5: Encourage learners to do end of unit 6 assessment.

 You must understand that Presentation is one of the most exciting units that learners like, guide learners to suitably apply slide transition and determine the transition speed; applying animations to text and graphics and applying sounds if any.
 It is because, the above features make presentation a unique software.